 Few things mobilize unions more than the prospect of passage of a Right to Work law in a given state.
 This reality of labor politics also applies to the aftermath.
 Just hours ago, a group of unions filed an appeal with the Michigan Supreme Court to overturn an August 15 ruling by a state Court of Appeals that public-sector Right to Work legislation, passed in December, applies to state civil service employees.
 That decision, for the time being, freed roughly 36,000 Michigan state government workers from worrying about losing their jobs because they refuse to pay financial tribute to a union.

-On May 22, William Mochrie, former financial secretary for United Steelworkers Local 28, pleaded guilty in U.S. District Court for the Northern District of New York to making false entries in records of the Castleton, N.Y. (near Albany) union.
-He has agreed to make restitution in the amount of $13,763.05.
-Mochrie had been charged on May 8.
-The charge and guilty plea follow an investigation by the U.S. Labor Department's Office of Labor-Management Standards.
+On August 6, Mark Gilbert, former financial secretary of United Steelworkers Local 805, pleaded guilty in U.S. District Court for the Eastern District of Kentucky to embezzling $8,467.10 in funds from the Florence, Ky.-based union.
+He had been indicted in June.
+The actions follow an investigation by the U.S. Labor Department's Office of Labor-Management Standards.